wtz19945/Digit_Main/README.md

 cd ~/catkin_ws
 roslaunch Digit_ROS digit_main_launch.launch
 ```
 Now you should see the solver info, ros outputs, and etc in the terminal.
+Make sure run `source devel/setup.bash` everytime you launch a new terminal.

 ## Hardware Test
 Disclaimer: this repository is in development and not liable for any damage caused by the hardware experiment.